SethBerke/Cavatica/README.md

-# Dr. Ruczinski Lab
+# Ruczinski Lab
 ## Johns Hopkins School of Public Health, Biostatistics Department

-*A Custom Cloud Analysis to identify Sex-Specific differences in Genetic Loci correlated with Orofacial Clefts.*
+*A custom cloud analysis to identify sex-specific effects in genetic loci underlying orofacial cleft risk.*

-*Here is a link to videos that outline key steps in Tool, Workflow, and Task Creation & Execution: *
+*Here is a link to videos that outline the key fundamentals for Docker, Tools, Workflows, and Tasks: https://biostat.jhsph.edu/~iruczins/cavatica/*

  ---